ayushman101/8086-Assembly-Programs/README.md

 6. 8086 ALP  to find all the prime numbers within a range.
 It only prints the numbers that are prime and NOT their indices.

-7. 8086 ALP to sort the given array and then print the sorted array.
+7. 8086 ALP to sort the given array  using BUBBLE SORT and then print the sorted array.
             NOTE: For arrays containing negative elements the answer on printing will give unexpected results as we need a different logic for printing negative numbers which I have not implemented

+8. 8086 ALP to sort the given array using INSERTION SORT  and then print the sorted array.
+            NOTE: Again printed array does not include logic for negative numbers.